 Imagine your ideal backyard cookout.
 The grill you’re picturing is probably on this list.
 Let’s go find it.

-Grillmasters who are torn between wood and charcoal will love this option from Royal Gourmet.
-The main barrel features a 438-square-inch grilling grate and loads of room for charcoal.
+Grillmasters with high-end taste and a tight budget will love this option from Royal Gourmet.
+The main barrel features a 474-square-inch grilling grate and loads of room for charcoal.
 A lid-mounted warming rack adds an extra cooking surface for roasting vegetables or toasting buns.
 Keep serving platters and tools handy on the side-mounted platform and hooks.
-In addition to all the charcoal goodness, this grill features an offset smoker.
-Fill it up with your favorite wood chips and turn your grill into a smoker for a homemade barbecue.
+Monitor temperature with the lid-mounted thermometer.
 Coated metal and easy-access doors make this grill easy to cook with, clean, and maintain.
-It might not be able to compete with dedicated smokers, but we love the versatility this grill brings to the table–especially at this price.
-[Buy]
+The adjustable charcoal tray can be raised or lowered to put the right amount of air between your food and the hot coals.
+An easy-access door makes emptying ashes quick and easy.
+At this price, getting these features feels like a steal.

 Types of charcoal grills